gonzalodom11/FootballAPI_Group1_AISS/README.md

  AISS | Group 1 | FutData
 ![](images/FutData-logo%20(2).png)
 The API is made up by 2 resources, they will allow to handle football teams and players.
 The applicaiton will provide all sorts of information related to football in the 5 major leagues.
+FutData -> https://futdata-349615.appspot.com/

 The services related to players is detailed below.